Driving in Alberta for New or Returning Canadians

 People often call us to find out about how to help a new (or returning) Canadian to get an Alberta driver’s licence.
 The truth is that there isn’t one simple answer – the process of getting an Alberta Driver’s licence will depend on which country the individual is coming from, what type of licence he or she had and for how long, and his or her age.

-Individuals arriving to Alberta from a country which has a Reciprocal Licensing Agreement with Canada will be able to exchange his or her licence for an Alberta driver’s licence of the same class.
+Individuals arriving to Alberta from a country which has a Reciprocal Licensing Agreement with Alberta will be able to exchange his or her licence for an Alberta licence.
 These reciprocal countries are: Australia, Austria, Belgium, France, Germany, Isle of Man, Japan, Republic of Korea, Switzerland, Taiwan, United Kingdom, and United States.

 In order to change over your licence, you will have to surrender your licence to us (you will not be able to keep it as we have to retain it and send to the Special Investigations Unit for verification).
 You will also need to provide us with Proof of Residency in Alberta and Proof of Legal Entitlement to Be and Remain in Canada and pass a vision screening.
 Please refer to this chart for documents to bring with you.